unicef/publicgoods-toolkit/adoptability.md

 though often there is a primary supported language that most users prefer and that is supported best.

-Some well-known and widely-used open source systems owe much of their success and growth to being easily extensible in this fashion: for example, [WordPress](https://wordpress.org/), [Drupal](https://www.drupal.org/),
+Some well-known and widely-used open-source systems owe much of their success and growth to being easily extensible in this fashion: for example, [WordPress](https://wordpress.org/), [Drupal](https://www.drupal.org/),